 The creek also attracted other uses - from a Civil War army base in 1820 (Camp Latham) to a backdrop for western films produced by Thomas Ince in the early 1900s.
 Shortly thereafter, it became a key piece in Harry Culver’s vision for a city where the movie industry could thrive.
 Throughout this time, the Ballona Creek Watershed supported 14,000 acres of wetlands and served as a surface hydrologic linkage between the La Cienega and Ballona Lagoon complexes.

-The Ballona Creek Revitalization Project is supported by two CivicSpark Water Fellows.
+Two CivicSpark Fellows support the Ballona Creek Revitalization Project.
 Administered by the Local Government Commission (LGC) in partnership with the Governor’s Office of Planning and Research (OPR), CivicSpark is an AmeriCorps program that aims to build local capacity to respond to climate change.
 CivicSpark Fellows serve for 11 months and enjoy hands-on training related to a water project while the City benefits from added staffing resources.
 The City's first CivicSpark Fellows, Jonathan Dolan and Jose Torres, served from September 2017-August 2018.
-A second round of Fellows, Morgan Kaplan and Priya Macwan, are serving the City from September 2018-August 2019.
+A second round of Fellows, Morgan Kaplan and Priya Macwan, served from September 2018-August 2019.
+The third round of Fellows, Casandra Cortez and Sunny Zhao, serve from September 2019-August 2020.

 Key Task Force Stakeholders